Ohkthx/xIPL/README.md

 - Preserve backup of macro profiles.
 - Persistent settings between patches: ClassicUO/settings.json

-## Optional: Configuration
+## Optional: Configuration and Shard Specific Settings

-The default configuration for the **xIPL** is aimed at the shard Shadow Age: REBORN.
+The default configuration for the **xIPL** is aimed at the shard **Shadow Age: REBORN**.
 If you would like to have your shard added to the '[shards/](https://github.com/Ohkthx/xIPL/tree/main/shards)' directory, then feel free to message me on discord @Schism#6126 (id: 113426175669313536).
+When messaging me, please __**do not forget**__ include your configuration file.
+An example can be found [here](https://github.com/Ohkthx/xIPL/blob/main/shards/example).
+After your configuration is added, users will then be able to edit line 12 of **xIPL** with the name of your configuration.
+I retain the right to edit or remove any configuration for any reason but that is highly unlikely to ever happen.
+The most likely scenario is in the event a future patch adds functionality to the **xIPL** and all configurations will need to be updated.

-Users will then be able to edit line 12 of **xIPL**.
-Example provided below to assign 'shadowage_reborn' as the shard to use:
+Example provided below to assign the '[example](https://github.com/Ohkthx/xIPL/blob/main/shards/example)' configuration as the **xIPL**'s Shard:

 `xIPL`
 ```bash